How to invest in gold

 “An ETC owns physical gold and tracks the price,” says Ben Yearsley, investment director at Shore Financial Planning.

-It is also worth considering how to invest in gold mining stocks, backing the companies involved in gold exploration or mining.
+Rather than buying actual gold, it is worth considering how to invest in backing the companies involved in gold exploration or mining.
+This would mean buying shares in gold miners.

-This requires more research than tracking the gold price, as a company’s success will be linked to its own exploration activities, business strategy and performance.
+This requires significantly more research than tracking the gold price, as a company’s success will be linked to its exploration activities, business strategy and management.

 Rob Morgan, chief investment analyst at Charles Stanley, describes backing mining stocks as a higher-risk route.